Basic Linux task scheduling with cron

 What is cron?

-Behind the scenes, your server runs maintenance scripts on regular schedules.
+Your server runs maintenance scripts on regular schedules behind the scenes.
 Some run nightly, some weekly, some might even run every five minutes.
-The scheduling for those tasks is done through a system called "cron".
+The scheduling for those tasks is done through a system called cron.
 Most of the configuration for cron scheduling is done through files and directories that are fairly accessible.

 If you want to run your own tasks on your server on regular schedules, you can use cron to do it.
 In this article we start off with the simplest approach, the cron directories.